 As part of the imaging workup in potential surgical resection and transplant candidates, additional factors can be established to help determine resectability and postoperative risks.
-CT or MR liver volumetric analysis can be performed, with a small remnant increasing the risk of postoperative morbidity and mortality.
-So 81 Functional information from gadoxetic acid-enhanced MRI has also been reported to be useful in the prediction of future remnant liver function.
-Elastography techniques can detect and quantify any underlying hepatic fibrosis and provide prognostic information about the risk of hepatic failure, the unusual biliary obstruction.
+CT or MR liver volumetric analysis can be performed, with a small remnant increasing the risk of postoperative morbidity and mortality.^{80 81} Functional information from gadoxetic acid-enhanced MRI has also been reported to be useful in the prediction of future remnant liver function.82 Elastography techniques can detect and quantify any underlying hepatic fibrosis and provide prognostic information about the risk of hepatic failure,83 but must be interpreted with caution in the presence of coexisting biliary obstruction.
 These emerging techniques are becoming desirable in the preoperative workup of CCA but are currently not widely practised.